C4ptainCrunch/thesis/source/index.rst

 .. proof:application::

   This theorem obviously applies to Awale but the game tree of Awale is so large that it is very difficult to know which of the three statements is correct.
-This question has been solved only in 2003 (see Section XXXX Analyse retrograde).
+This question has been solved only in 2003 (see :numref:`sec:retrograde`).

 If player 0 chooses strategy :math:`s_{0}`, he gets :math:`u(s_{0},s_{1})`, depending on the strategy :math:`s_{1}` chosen by player 1.
 In the worst case, player 0 gets :math:`\min_{s_{1} \in S_{1}} u(s_{0},s_{1})`.
 If player 0 wants to play safe, he better chooses a strategy maximizing :math:`\min_{s_{1} \in S_{1}} u(s_{0},s_{1})`.
 Hence the *security level  of a game for player 0* is defined by